Tarot in Literature I

 Che non si fà alla Predica, o la Messa

-The Comedies by M. Gianmaria Cecchi Florentine
+The Comedies of M. Gianmaria Cecchi, Florentine

-The comedy Il Corredo (The Trousseau), that was published in Venice in 1585 (by Bernardo Giunti), is really interesting, above all for the knowledge about feminine dresses and costumes of the XVI century.
-The action, that obviously takes place in Florence, concerns the finding of a nuptial trousseau, among misunderstandings, adversities of the characters, etc. The drama is inspired to the ancient one, as the author writes in the preamble “The Comedy is in Florence, & the stage shows this to you.
-The case is new, but already happened in part in Greece”.
-In the sixth scene of Act Three, in occasion of the dialogue between Hercules, a bold, and Pecchia, his adulator, the author puts in Hercules’ mouth an expression with which the bold wants to underline his own importance: “I was among them (as we use to say) the Fool of Tarots”, become a typical idiom in the Renaissance, as the sentence “as we use to say” punt into parenthesis suggests.
-From this phrase it is evident that at that time the Fool was the most important card, as was this Hercules for women, as salt in banquets.
+The comedy Il Corredo (The Trousseau), published in Venice in 1585 (by Bernardo Giunti), is of geat interest, above all for the knowledge about women's garments and costumes of the XVI century.
+The action, which obviously takes place in Florence, concerns the retrieving of a nuptial trousseau, among misunderstandings, contentions among the protagonists, etc. The drama is inspired by the ancients, as the author writes in the preamble “The Comedy is in Florence, & the stage shows this to you.
+The situation is new, but it already happened in part in Greece”.
+In the sixth scene of Act Three, on the occasion of a dialogue between a bold-talking Hercules and his admirer Pecchia, the author puts in Hercules’ mouth an expression by which the bold talker wants to underline his own importance: “I was among them (as it is said) the Fooe [Matto] of theTarot”, which had become a typical idiom in the Renaissance, as the phrase “as it is said” put in parentheses suggests.
+From this phrase it is evident that at that time the Fool was the most important card, as was this Hercules for women, and as salt in banquets.

 Let’s read how Hercules justifies this affirmation:

 Pec.
-Oh I heard that making love is really great there
+Oh.
+I heard that making love is really great there

 Her.
 I will tell you.